stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

 ![](media/image18.png)

-Figure 13 Strong predictors for phosphorus, showing linear model fit (blue line) for the relationship between ln-transformed phosphorus concentration and each predictor in turn.
+**Figure 4.16** Strong predictors for phosphorus, showing linear model fit (blue line) for the relationship between ln-transformed phosphorus concentration and each predictor in turn.
 Although they weren’t compelling on their own, the predictors grass and paved were added to